Honors & Awards

 » Nebraska Scholar-Athlete Honor Roll (Fall 2017, 2018; Spring 2018, 2019)

 » Brook Berringer Citizenship Team (2016, 2017, 2018, 2019)

 » Tom Osborne Citizenship Team (2016, 2017, 2018, 2019)

-Chase Urbach handled the snapping duties for Nebraska's punt unit in each of the final 10 games of the 2018 season.
-Urbach made his Husker debut in his home state at No. 19 Michigan, handling the snapping duties for Nebraska's punt unit.
-He made a pair of tackles at Michigan and one against Illinois, finishing the year with three tackles.
-Urbach also recovered a fumbled punt against the Illini.
-As the long snapper, he helped Isaac Armstrong post the ninth-best punting average (43.6) in Nebraska history in 2018.
+Urbach handled the snapping duties for Nebraska’s punt unit in each of the final 10 games of 2018.
+He made his Husker debut in his home state at No. 19 Michigan in the third game of the year.
+Urbach made a pair of tackles at Michigan and one against Illinois, finishing the year with three tackles.
+He also recovered a fumbled punt against the Illini.
+As the long snapper, he helped Isaac Armstrong post the ninth-best punting average (43.6) in school history.

 Urbach was again Nebraska’s backup long snapper as a sophomore.
 He did not appear in a game but was a member of the Huskers’ travel roster for all five road games.

 Urbach was the backup to long snapper Jordan Ober.
 Urbach traveled to every game, but did not see game action.

 Urbach sat out his first season at Nebraska as a redshirt.

 Before Nebraska (Grosse Pointe South HS)